 Learn how to make a sheep friendly, vegetarian felted fleece rug

 Looking to learn how to make a fabulous felted fleece rug?
-At our felted fleece rug workshop, you will turn a fleece (you can bring your own or use one of ours) into a beautiful rug which you can take home with you.
+At our felted fleece rug workshop, you will turn a fleece (you can bring your own or use one of our Scotch Mule fleeces) into a beautiful rug which you can take home with you.

 Felted fleece rug workshops at Auchenstroan

 June is an exciting and busy time on the smallholding.
 It’s shearing season which means lots of fabulous new fleeces to make rugs with!